Rebels and Congo army clash; Rwanda says it was shelled

-GOMA, Democratic Republic of Congo (Reuters) - Congo’s M23 rebels clashed with government troops for the first time in nearly two months on Friday, and neighboring Rwanda said Congolese army shells had landed on its territory, raising tensions in the volatile region.
+GOMA, Democratic Republic of Congo (Reuters) - Congo’s M23 rebels clashed with government troops for the first time in nearly two months on Friday, and neighboring Rwanda said Congolese army shells had landed on its territory.

-The fighting came after peace talks broke down in the Ugandan capital Kampala on Monday.
-It sent some 5,000 civilians fleeing across the border into Rwanda, a U.N. peacekeeping spokesman said.
+The clash came days after peace talks broke down in the Ugandan capital Kampala.

 “We are going to defend our positions,” Makenga told Reuters by telephone.

-Congolese army General Lucien Bahuma said M23 fighters had attacked first and fierce combat was continuing.
-The Congolese army was seeking to overrun rebel positions in Kibumba, just south of Kanyamohoro, officers said.
+Congolese army General Lucien Bahuma said M23 fighters had attacked first and fighting was continuing.

-A Reuters reporter in Goma said fighting was intense and continuous on Friday as Congolese army troops bombarded rebel positions with heavy artillery and machinegun fire.

-Rwandan army spokesman Brigadier General Joseph Nzabamwita said Congo’s army fired three shells and small arms into Rubavu district, just over the border near the Rwandan city of Gisenyi.
-Border security had been tightened.
+The Rwandan army said via Twitter the Congolese army had fired three shells and small arms into Rubavu district, just over the border from Goma and close to the Rwandan city of Gisenyi.

-“There are many Congolese crossing into Rwanda,” Nzabamwita said, adding that a 58-year-old Congolese woman had been evacuated after being struck by a bullet.

-Rwanda’s U.N.
-Ambassador warned the 15-nation council on Friday during a closed-door meeting that Rwanda would not tolerate shelling of its territory and was in a position to respond militarily, a U.N.
-Security Council diplomat said.

 In late August, Rwanda accused Congolese troops of shelling its territory and the tensions between the two neighbors raised fears of a regional conflict.

+A Reuters reporter in Goma said fighting was intense and continuous on Friday morning as Congolese army troops bombarded rebel positions with heavy artillery.

-South African and Tanzanian troops, part of a new 3,000-strong U.N.
-Intervention Brigade with a tough mandate to crush armed groups in eastern Congo, were present near the frontline but did not join the combat.
+South African and Tanzanian troops, part of a new U.N.
+Intervention Brigade with a tough mandate to crush armed groups, were present near the front line but did not join the combat.

-The United Nations mission in Congo (MONUSCO) asked a committee of military experts from the International Conference of the Great Lakes region - an 11-nation regional bloc - to investigate the reports of a shell landing in Kageyo in Rwanda.
+The United Nations mission in Congo said it was reviewing the situation on the ground before deciding whether to help the Congolese army in its operations against the rebels.

-“MONUSCO is on high alert and is closely monitoring the situation,” Martin Nesirky, spokesperson for the U.N. secretary general, said in New York.

 After the breakdown of the Kampala talks this week, the Congolese government said it had rejected the demands of the rebel movement for an amnesty for its leaders and its reintegration into the army.